luizparolo/ServerSide/flask/flask.md

 Flask for Windows installation.

-I'm not upload it, because it has 70MB aproximately and you mandaorily need to install in your Windows computer.
+I'm not upload it, because it has 70MB aproximately and you mandatorily need to install in your Windows computer.

 To install it, just follow the steps: